Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 If your roof is big or your gutters are small, adding more downspouts or using larger ones can prevent overflow disasters.

 Placement matters, too.
 A downspout that ends right at the foundation is inviting trouble.
 You want that water moving at least four to six feet away.
-Extensions, splash blocks, or even underground drainage systems can help push water safely out to your yard or garden.
+Extensions, splash blocks, or even underground drainage systems can help direct water safely away from your yard or garden.

 Why Extensions and Diversions Are Lifesavers